menta2k/rspamd-elastic/README.md

 ## Todo
  - Better error handling.
 Make a strategy what to do if elasticsearch fails to create document or index
- - Import predefined dashboard and visualizations into kibana index.
- - Some optimizations on mapping template